googleapis/release-please-action/README.md

 ## Automating publication to npm

-With a few small changes, the Release Please action can be made to publish to npm when a Release PR is merged:
+With a few additions, the Release Please action can be made to publish to npm when a Release PR is merged:

 Simply update your action as follows: